-"During Decorah’s recent Oneota Film Festival, the Luther Diversity Center’s Men of Color group showed a documentary about a mentoring program called Alchemy.
+"During Decorah’s recent Oneota Film Festival, the Luther Center for Intercultural Engagement and Student Success Men of Color group showed a documentary about a mentoring program called Alchemy.
 After the film, I facilitated the discussion.
 This was important because we shared how students face challenges on school campuses and discussed the value of community support."

 "I usually go to a Lutheran church in the area and sometimes take part in music events at some of the local coffee shops and at the high school.
 I also enjoy poetry slams and the farmers market."